shubham-am-i/jobify/README.md

 ## Features

-- Access API documentation on Frontend using swagger
+- API documentation on Frontend using docgen
 - Create mock data (Mockaroo) and populate the database using automated scripts.
 - Use ES6 Modules on the back-end
 - Setup "proxy" in create-react-app